tallen-hashicorp/vault-tfc-jwt-dynamic-example/README.md

 Make sure to replace `https://your-hcp-public-url` with the public URL of your HCP Vault instance.

+## Conclusion

-This setup allows you to integrate TFC with Vault dynamically using JWT authentication, without needing to create a separate JWT role for each TFC workspace.
-The environment variables and policies should help manage access in a scalable manner.
+This setup allows you to integrate Terraform Cloud with Vault dynamically using JWT authentication, without needing to create a separate JWT role for each TFC workspace.
+By using environment variables and policies, you can manage access in a scalable and efficient manner.